-See why you should restrict employee access to sensitive data.
+See why you should comply with PCI DSS Requirement 7 and restrict employee access to sensitive data.

 Need-to-know is defined as the least amount of data required for an employee to be able to perform his/her job.
 PCI requirement 7 focuses on restricting access to cardholder data on a business “need-to-know” basis.